 - How many hours/week will they work?
 (Full-time is ideal)

 Finally you’ll need to ask yourself: “Can the business afford for the salesperson to have ramp-up time?”

 When hiring a salesperson, it is critical to get the remuneration plan right to maximise motivation and to reward the right behaviours.
 Here are three combinations to consider:

-Commission only: The idea of only paying for results is great for the business, but can be less appealing for the salesperson.
-This structure may eliminate many candidates initially, but if you are fortunate enough to find salespeople willing to work on this structure, they are usually the type of person who is genuinely confident in their ability to be successful.
+Commission only: The idea of only paying for results is great for the business.
+However, this can be less appealing for the salesperson.
+This structure may eliminate many candidates initially.
+However, if you are fortunate enough to find salespeople willing to work on this structure, they are usually the type of person who is genuinely confident in their ability to be successful.

-Base plus commission.
-This is the most common remuneration plan because it strikes a good balance of risk and reward for company and employee.
+Base plus commission: This is the most common remuneration plan.
+This is because it strikes a good balance of risk and reward for company and employee.

 Base only.
-This is the least common package as it doesn’t provide monetary incentives for increased performance.
+This is the least common package.
+Because it doesn’t provide monetary incentives for increased performance, it has its own challenges.
 For this plan to work, you will need to find candidates who are willing to work hard simply because they believe in your business’ cause.
-This structure doesn’t incentivise unethical practices like commission can, but can conversely lead to apathy.
+This structure doesn’t incentivise unethical practices like commission can.
+However, it can conversely lead to apathy.

 Is the candidate self-motivated?
 Does the person have a major life goal?
 Do they see their job as a career or calling?
 How have they engaged in self-development?
 These questions will help determine if the person will work autonomously.
-Sales can be emotionally draining, even for those who love the profession.
+Sales can be emotionally draining.
+This also applies to those who love the profession.
 A great deal of self-motivation and support from you as the owner will help keep them performing at their best.

 Now ask yourself: “If left unsupervised, will this candidate work autonomously?”